dejaytang/Capstone_Siemens/Coding/FDA_Resampling/README.md

 ## Pipeline

-The following diagram shows the pipeline for the main task of waveform characterization, which is structure in four main steps: data loading, data preprocessing, windows extraction and Funntional Data Analysis.
+The following diagram shows the pipeline for the main task of waveform characterization, which has four main steps: data loading, data preprocessing, windows extraction and Funntional Data Analysis.

 ![Pipeline](Images/Flowchart_FDA_Resampling.png)

-### Data
 ## Results

-### Windows viz
-### FPCA (split into 3)
-### Table slopes comparison
+**Windows visualization**

+**Functional PCA**

+- Visualization of waveforms and the mean function:
+- Visualization of the first two eingenfunctions (principal components):
+- Visualization of the mean and boxplots of the first component:
+- Visualization of the eigenvalues (scores) colored-mapping by attributes:
+- Simple Linear Regression slopes comparison:

+**Functional Regression**
-### Functional Regression plot
+- Visualization of Functional Regression coefficients:
-## Citation FDA Library